samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 A map can help you or your players visualize a location or region that the characters are exploring.
 D&D maps come in three varieties, with examples of all three found in [appendix B](/sources/dnd/dmg-2024/maps) and on the poster map:

-**Dungeon Maps.** D&D uses the word “dungeon” loosely to describe any adventure location that has interior spaces to explore (such as a castle, tower, mansion, or subterranean complex).
+**Dungeon Maps.** D&D uses the word "dungeon" loosely to describe any adventure location that has interior spaces to explore (such as a castle, tower, mansion, or subterranean complex).
 A dungeon map shows passages, chambers, doors, and other important features of a location.

 **Settlement Maps.** A map of a settlement often shows terrain (cliffs, trees, streams, and so forth) in addition to buildings, bridges, and other important features.

 **Wilderness Maps.** A wilderness map shows roads, rivers, terrain, and other features that might guide the characters on their travels or lead them astray.
 The area shown on a wilderness map might be as big as a continent or as small as a glade.

 Often a map is intended for the DM’s eyes only.
 You can copy portions of a DM’s map to share with your players as a visual aid while omitting details that should remain hidden from them.
-Virtual tabletops often use “fog of war” and similar effects to obscure areas and features on the map that you want to keep hidden from the players.
+Virtual tabletops often use "fog of war" and similar effects to obscure areas and features on the map that you want to keep hidden from the players.

-Maps designed for use with miniatures (see “[Miniatures](#Miniatures)” in this chapter) tend to be player facing, revealing nothing that would spoil the adventure.
+Maps designed for use with miniatures (see "[Miniatures](#Miniatures)" in this chapter) tend to be player facing, revealing nothing that would spoil the adventure.

 ### Tracking Time